siennahsu/hanabi-dqn-rl/README.md

 - training_online.py contains the code to run an online trial.
 - testing.py is used for purely playing the game and not training.

+The file report.pdf discusses the project in depth.

 To run our code, the packages below need to be installed: